 What Are The Most Common Mouth Diseases From Bacteria?

-The bacteria in your mouth (at least the bad one) can cause viruses (like oral herpes or gum disease), tooth decay, gum disease and other common infections in both kids and adults.
-Some of these infections can be prevented with proper oral hygiene, and many only last a few days – especially those that are common in childhood.
-Other dental conditions, however, are more advanced and can stick around much longer.
+The bacteria in your mouth (at least the bad ones) can cause viruses (like oral herpes or gum disease), tooth decay, gum disease, and other common infections in both kids and adults.
+Some of these infections can be prevented with proper oral hygiene.

-Dental Caries: Dental caries is the primary result of tooth decay, and one of the most common oral infections out there.
-Known as the leading cause of tooth loss in children under 12, according to Dr. Neal R. Chamberlain at A.T.
-Still University, and is due by the bacteria, “Streptococcus mutans.”
+Dental caries is the primary result of tooth decay, and one of the most common oral infections out there. be Known as the leading cause of tooth loss in children under 12, according to Dr. Neal R. Chamberlain at A.T.
+Still University, and is due to the bacteria, “Streptococcus mutans.”

-Canker Sores: Canker sores are lesions that form on the gums and other mouth tissues.
+Canker sores are lesions that form on the gums and other mouth tissues.
 Dentists call them aphthous ulcers.
-Most common in children and adolescents, what causes a isn’t quite clear, but stress, hormones, immune problems, food hypersensitivities and related infections are all possible triggers.
+Most common in children and adolescents, what causes a isn’t quite clear.
+But stress, hormones, immune problems, food hypersensitivities, and related infections are all possible triggers.
 Usually, the sores heal in 10 to 14 days.

 What are teeth made of?

-Dentin: This is a layer of living cells that lie underneath the enamel.
-Dentin is intended to protect the pulp of your teeth and has a direct hotline to the nerves of teeth.
-When dentin is exposed due to loss of enamel you experience that sharp, shooting pain associated with cavities or sensitive teeth.
+This is a layer of living cells that lie underneath the enamel.
+Dentin is intended to protect the pulp of your teeth and has a direct hotline to the nerves of your teeth.
+When dentin is exposed due to loss of enamel, you experience that sharp, shooting pain associated with cavities or sensitive teeth.
 Dentin is also what primarily gives your teeth their color.

 Taking Care of Your Mouth

 Dental hygienists advise brushing for three minutes, with a soft brush.
-Replace the brush every three months – or sooner if the bristles are worn, bent or frayed.
-Also, replace your toothbrush if you’ve just recovered from a cold, the flu or another ailment.
-Germs like to lurk in your brush’s bristles; they can keep germens that help to develop oral herpes.
+Replace the brush every three months – or sooner if the bristles are worn, bent, or frayed.
+Also, replace your toothbrush if you’ve recovered from a cold, the flu, or another ailment.
+Germs lurk in your brush’s bristles; they can keep germens that help to develop oral herpes.

 See Your Dentist and Hygienist Regularly

-If you’ve been skipping regular checkups and cleanings due to budget concerns and no dental insurance, consider getting a dental savings plan.
-These plans are an affordable alternative to dental insurance, providing plan members with discounts of 10%-60% on the majority of dental services.
-Find out more at serenasandiegodentist.com
+Suppose you’ve been skipping regular checkups and cleanings due to budget concerns and no dental insurance.
+Consider getting a dental savings plan.
+These plans are an affordable alternative to dental insurance.
+Providing plan members with discounts of 10%-60% on the majority of dental services.
+Find out more about what oral herpes looks like here.